Permify/permify/docs/documentation/docs/api-overview/watch/watch-changes.md

 # Watch

-Permify Watch API acts as a real-time broadcaster, publishing changes to these relational tuples promptly.
+The Permify Watch API acts as a real-time broadcaster that shows changes in the relation tuples.

 The Watch API exclusively supports gRPC and works with PostgreSQL, given the track_commit_timestamp option is enabled.
 Please note, it doesn't support in-memory databases or HTTP communication.